How to apply

 - Original or certified (translated) copy of transcript of study results.
 Certified translation into english.

-- Certified copy of language test results: TOEFL, IELTS or Cambridge English Examinations (CAE) or other official certificate - which clearly grades the English level of the candidate *
+- Certified copy of language test results: TOEFL, IELTS or Cambridge English Examinations (CAE) or other official certificate - which clearly grades the English level of the candidate (a)

-- CV - Curriculum vitae - European format is preferable
+- CV - Curriculum vitae - European format is preferable.
+Make sure you describe your work experience.

 - Declaration and signature

-* Native speakers don’t need to present any English certificate
+Native speakers don’t need to present any English certificate.
+Please check the list below:

 If they wish non native speakers with a first degree from a university using English as a medium of instruction can include written confirmation from the university stating that the first degree has been conducted in English.
 However, to that statement we will attribute the English level B1 (CEFR standard).